WillJ0307/RoboRoute/README.md

 - Extract all files from the downloaded file
 - Run the NTOverAOA application
 - Plugin your android device with USB debugging mode enabled
+- Select the usb device from the dropdown in the connection tab
 - Navigate to the setup tab within the app
 - Browse for an apk file, use the file included in your extracted download, click install
 - Once the apk installation finishes, click install driver (Windows only, linux should work out of the box)
-- Navigate to the connection tab, enter your robot's ip address (`10.TE.AM.2`) or `localhost` when using simulation, and connect
+- Navigate to the connection tab, and click connect, the robot's ip should come from driver station automatically but can be changed in the dropdown

 Done!
 Check out the [Docs](https://frc2207.github.io/RoboRoute) for more information